genevaers/User-Documentation/docs/AdvancedFeatures/Examples/NewWorkbench.md

 ![GenevaERS Login screen](../../images/LoginEx1b.png)

 You are now logged on to the GenevaERS Workbench.
-To update the password for **ADMIN**:
+Update the password for **ADMIN**:
 1. In the Navigator pane, click **Administration** > **Users**
 A list of Users will appear in the Metadata List area.
 2. Double-click on User **ADMIN**